-Office Location Wheaton Hall, Room 310 Office Hours Virtual Office Hours by Appointment Office Telephone 860-343-5744 Office e meile jmurfin@mxcc.commnet.edu Office relephone: Office e-mail:
+Office Location Wheaton Hall, Room 310 Office Hours Virtual Office Hours by Appointment Office Telephones 860-343-5744 jmurfin@mxcc.commnet.edu Office Telephone: Office e-mail:

-Murfin-Summer 2018
+Murfin-Summer 2019

 Blackboard Learn: The course is set up using Blackboard Learn.
 I am often going to abbreviate this to Bb.
-In Bb you will find links to complete your homework and assessments, read brief summaries on your weekly topics, follow the calendar, contact me and post discussions...It is your responsibility to be logging on to Bb and checking for announcements and following along with the course calendar
+In Bb you will find links to complete your homework and assessments, read brief summaries on your weekly topics, follow the calendar, contact me and post discussions.
+It is your responsibility to be logging on to Bb and checking for announcements and following along with the course calendar